Firearms & Medical Cannabis Cards

 Purchasing A Firearm From a Federal Firearms License (FFL) Dealer

-On the Firearms Transaction Record (ATF Form 4473) which you must fill out to purchase a firearm, question 21e asks, “Are you an unlawful user of, or addicted to, marijuana or any depressant, stimulant, narcotic drug, or any other controlled substance?”
+On the Firearms Transaction Record (ATF Form 4473), which you must fill out to buy a firearm, question 21 f. asks, “Are you an unlawful user of, or addicted to, marijuana or any depressant, stimulant, narcotic drug, or any other controlled substance?”

 You may think, “Hey, I can answer ‘no,’ because medical marijuana (cannabis) is now legal in Utah.”
 However, immediately following the question is the following statement;